Friday, July 31, 2009

 Wilbur Marshall was an incredible football player.
 He was fast and he was strong.
 He could seamlessly move from fighting off big offensive tackles for sacks to covering speedy running backs in pass coverage.
 He could hit...hit you hard.
 If you are a younger person and are trying to picture Wilbur, picture LaVar Arrington...but a LaVar that actually made all the plays.
 He was a hybrid of Derrick Brooks and Lawrence Taylor.
 HE WAS A BAD ASS!
 Wilbur's 84 sacks/turnovers during his career are more than Hall of Famer's Jack Ham and Ted Hendricks.

+After playing for the Bears from 1984-87, Wilbur signed with the Redskins as a free agent.
+No big deal in today's game but in 1988 there was no free agency.
 Wilbur was to the NFL what Curt Flood was to baseball.
 He took on the system and was the first free agent in 11 years to switch teams.
 The Skins gladly gave up 2 1st round picks for the right to give him a 5 year 5 million dollar deal.

 Wilbur played those 5 seasons in DC, played in all 80 games over that span.
 He played hurt, he played well.
 He roughly averaged 5 sacks, 3 int's, and 125 tackles a year during that period.
 WOW!
 He was a big time player in big time games, he made big plays when they counted.

+Wilbur retired in 1995 after 12 seasons and 179 games.
+2 Super Bowl titles, 3 Pro Bowl appearances and a broken body.
 Retirement has been a struggle for Wilbur.
 He fought with the NFL for years over disability benefits.
 Marshall has had or needed the following procedures: both knees and both shoulders replaced, 4 knee surgeries that left the knee bone on bone, fractured both ankles, nerve damage in both hands and wrist, and a compressed spine with bulging discs.
 He now walks with the aid of a cane, he's only 47 years old.

 I am personally a huge proponent of the players that helped make the NFL what it is today.
 The guys that played before the billion dollar TV deals and the $100 million dollar player contracts.
 Players that had to take on 2ND jobs in the NFL off season, players that had to start working a regular 9-5 job the day they retired from the NFL.
 Players that made the NFL what it is today, a corporation that prints money.
 The players of yesterday deserve their share.
 I hope that the players of yesterday continue to fight until they get what they feel is a fair deal for them.
-I hope that people like
+I hope that people like Mike Ditka and Gridiron Greats continue to support the players in need.

 I am thankful that I got to watch Wilbur Marshall play for the Washington Redskins and help them win a Super Bowl title in 1991.
 So thank you Wilbur and congrats on your HOF induction.
 You're one of the reasons I'm proud to be a Redskins fan.